Beekeeper

 Running Training

-- Git pull — pulls the latest code from your configured branch
+- Git pull — pulls the latest code from the selected branch

 - Data dir symlink — verifies or creates the symlink if a data directory is configured